gyrogovernance/science/docs/Findings/Analysis_BH_Universe.md

 K = (E_CS × E_EW)/(4π²)

-where E_CS is the Planck-scale energy (1.22×10^19 GeV) and E_EW is the electroweak scale (240 GeV).
-This yields K = 7.416711×10^19 GeV², which remains constant across all stages.
+where E_CS is the Planck-scale energy (1.22×10^19 GeV) and E_EW is the Higgs vacuum expectation value (246.22 GeV).
+This yields K = 7.608927×10^19 GeV², which remains constant across all stages.

 ## 3. Methodology